ghotiphud/factoring-your-code/README.md

 # rust-intro
-Tampa Code Camp talk - Intro to Rust
+Tampa Code Camp talk 2016 - Factoring Your Code

-Presentation can be viewed at (http://ghotiphud.github.io/rust-intro)
+Presentation can be viewed at (http://ghotiphud.github.io/factoring-your-code)